YuchengQB/SalesAnalysis/README.md

 # SalesAnalysis
-Python Selenium
+Python Selenium;
-To analisis the importance of each independence for on-line shopping
+To analisis the importance of each independence for on-line shopping.